 VIEW OF THE CASTLE FROM THE SOUTH

-RENAISSANCE PORTAL AND STONE BENCHES AT THE ENTRANCE TO THE CASTLE COURTYARD
+RENAISSANCE PORTAL AND STONE BENCHES AT ENTRANCE TO THE CASTLE COURTYARD

 he castle is open for tourists.
-Accompanied by a guide, the visitors can explore a
+Accompanied by guide, visitors can explore

-neo-Gothic chapel with 19th century painting decorations and remnants of the original equipment: wooden spiral stairs, a stone baptismal font and epitaphs commemorating the former owners of Niemodlin.
-Large castle cellars contain a
+the neo-Gothic chapel with 19th century painting decorations and remnants of the original equipment: wooden spiral stairs, stone baptismal font and epitaphs commemorating former owners of Niemodlin.
+Large castle cellars contain

-grave crypt, where the bodies of Johann Nepomuk Carl Praschma and his wife Marianna are buried in concrete sarcophagi.
-An
+the grave crypt, where the bodies of Johann Nepomuk Carl Praschma and his wife Marianna are buried in concrete sarcophagi.

-exhibition of 18th-20th century icons, coming from Russia, Greece and the Balkans, and today owned by the local foundation, is also organized here.
-In the other part of the cellars there is an executioner's workshop, or rather a
+Exhibition of 18th-20th century icons, coming from Russia, Greece and the Balkans, is also organized here.
+In the other part of the cellars there is an executioner's workshop, or rather

-contemporary interpretation of former torture chamber, as well as a place called a
+a contemporary interpretation of former torture chamber as well as place called

-winery.
-The living areas are represented, among others, by stylish rooms of the southwestern wing, including a parade
+the winery.
+The living areas are represented, among others, by stylish rooms of the southwestern wing, including parade

-white lounge, unfortunately requiring urgent intervention - otherwise it will collapse.
+the white lounge, unfortunately requiring urgent intervention - otherwise it will collapse.
 Leaving the castle walls it is worth to stop by the bridge over the former moat.
 For several centuries, there have been four saints standing here at the post: Florian, Nepomucen, Antoni and Venelin, which are one of the most valuable baroque park sculptures in Silesia.
-Finally, I must mention the
+Finally, I should mention

 Castle in Niemodlin